Yoosunoovy/Yoosunoovy/README.md

 ☁️usually on ponytown while being afk/offtab, feel free to sit with me and my friends! we dont bite (ana does sometimes tho /j)

+☁️here for a good time AND a long one bro! im usually online most of the day and a bit throughout the night

 ☁️most often in the enstars-genshin area, but if im not there im probably either in the library or in the twst/obey me area in the market

 ☁️i dont give out my socials! really sorry, u can friend me on roblox through my carrd tho LOL